Nadia Myre: "Indian Act"

 Inspired by her mother's own story of reclaiming her Native Status, Myre created "Indian Act," in reference to Canada's federal Indian Act of 1876.
 The piece uses beadwork to recreate all 56 pages of the statute.
 With red beads representing the negative space of the page, and white beads representing the typed words, the piece creates a visual which Canadian Art called "immensely successful."
 The final work "reappropriated and denounced this artifact of colonialism."
 The work also has a strong collaborative element, as Myre enlisted the help of over 200 people to aid in the completion of the beadwork.
 Beadwork was more traditionally regarded as a women's art form, but Myre invited men, non-Aboriginal, and others to contribute.
 The piece was part of the 2002 exhibition "Cont[r]act."
 It was also featured in the book "Sakahàn: International Indigenous Art."

 The Scar Project

 In 2004, Myre started The Scar Project.
 Begun as a personal exploration of her own scars, the project grew into a cooperative endeavor.
 She organized workshops for people to create their own scar canvases and write their personal stories.
-Participants are invited to sew their ‘scars’, metaphorical or literal, onto piece of 10″ square canvas and share the story of how they got hurt, by whom, and who they hurt and how.
+Participants are invited to sew their ‘scars’, metaphorical or literal, onto piece of 10″ square canvas and share the story of how they were hurt, by whom, and who they hurt and how.
 The Scar Project includes contributions by more than 1,400 people from Canada, the United States and Australia gathered over eight years.